floriandotorg/gulp-iced-coffee/README.md

 ## Options

-The options object supports the same options as the standard CoffeeScript compiler
+The options object supports the same options as the standard IcedCoffeeScript compiler

 ## LICENSE